BronzeOwl4/alx-system_engineering-devops/0x00-shell_basics/README.md

 The script in the file 13-symbolic_link creates a symbolic link to /bin/ls, named __ls__ in the current working directory The script in the file 14-copy_html creates a script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory
-The script in the file 100-lets_move moves all files beginning with an uppercase letter to the directory
+The script in the file 100-lets_move moves all files beginning with an uppercase letter to the directory The script in the file 101-clean_emacs deletes all files in the current working directory that end with the character ~